TERMS AND CONDITIONS

 THE MANSE CLINIC TERMS AND CONDITIONS

-All information contained in this email was correct at the time of writing/sending, variations of information or pricing provided can change by the time of your appointment.
+All information contained in this page/email was correct at the time of writing/sending.
+Variations of information or pricing provided can change by the time of your appointment.

-Treatments vary from individual to individual and our doctors/therapists may not be able to always treat you for what you have enquired/made a booking for.
-Before determining if you are suitable for the procedure and proceeding with medical treatments, our doctors and therapists must take a history, examine you and have a discussion, and assess whether they are comfortable with treating you.
+Treatments vary from individual to individual and our practitioners may not be able to always treat you for what you have enquired/made a booking for.
+Before determining if you are suitable for the procedure and proceeding with treatments, our practitioners must take a history, examine you and have a discussion, and assess whether they are comfortable with treating you.

-Patients seeing cosmetic doctors at The Manse Clinic for consultation are charged a $350 fee for the consultation.
-Dermal therapists incur a fee of $180.
-The fees are non-negotiable.
+New patients seeing injectors or therapists at The Manse Clinic for consultation are charged a $350 deposit/booking fee for their first consultation.
+These fees are non-refundable and non-negotiable.

-Cancellation fee of $350 applies to appointments that are cancelled with less than 24 hours’ notification.
-If your appointment is scheduled less than 24 hours before your appointment time, a $350 cancellation fee does apply should you cancel the appointment.
+For appointments that have not paid a deposit/booking fee, a cancellation fee of $350 applies to appointments that are cancelled with less than 48 hours’ notification.
+If your appointment is scheduled less than 48 hours before your appointment time, a $350 cancellation fee does apply should you cancel the appointment.
 This is non-negotiable.

 Every patient needs to bring valid photo ID, including driver’s licence or passport, to their initial appointment.
 This ID must not be expired and it must be the physical ID (an image of the ID is not acceptable).
 Your ID will be photocopied and kept in your file.
 Your ID will be returned to you on receipt of payment for treatment.
 If you do not bring this ID to your appointment, you will forefeit your booking fee and will not be allowed to go through with a consultation or treatment.